Volunteer engineer

 Changing the future of energy

-His highlights include working on the striking Supreme Education Headquarters in Qatar and the site for a new village, Coed Darcy, in Wales.
-“I was also delivery manager for infrastructure on Iter, which is a huge experimental fusion reactor in the south of France.
-It is one of the most exciting and complex projects on the planet and has the potential to change the future of energy” he says.
+His highlights include working on the striking Supreme Education Council Headquarters in Qatar, the Swansea University Bay campus in Wales and the ITER fusion project.
+“I was the delivery manager for ITER, which is a huge experimental fusion reactor in the South of France.
+It is one of the most exciting and complex projects on the planet and has the potential to change the future of energy supply” he says.

 Interested in participating in the Engineering Leaders Scholarship?